bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 * [3] `HyperPhysics <http://hyperphysics.phy-astr.gsu.edu/hbase/shm2.html>`__

 ..
 [1] The usual symbols they use for the Lagrangian are :math:`L = T - U` representing the kinetic and potential energy respectively.
 However, :math:`T` makes no sense to me, so since we're not really talking about physics here, I'll just use :math:`K` to make it clear for the rest of us.
+..
+[2] This physical analogy is not exactly accurate because gravity, which affects the velocity of the puck, doesn't quite match our target density.
+Instead, a better analogy would be a particle moving around in a vector field (e.g. an electron moving around in an electric field defined by our target density).
+Although more accurate, it's less intuitive than a puck sliding along a surface so I get why the other analogy is better.